 Have you ever bought an outfit that wasn't really your style because you needed something to wear that night?
 We all have.
 It's easy to pull the trigger on something for the sake of urgency or just wanting to get it done and move on.
 Branding is no exception.
-I have had clients reach out to me asking if we can create a logo in less than a week, because they have a convention to go to and they want to have business cards in hand, or other instances of that nature.
+I have had clients reach out to me asking if we can create a logo in less than a week, because they have an event to go to and they want to have business cards in hand.
 Can I design a nice looking logo in a week?
 Absolutely.
-Is it the best strategy to approach branding?
-No way, José.
+Is it the best way to approach branding?
+Hell nah!

 A brand should tell a story and it should be developed with a holistic approach.
 Sometimes I feel like a broken record saying this, but branding is a strategy, not just a logo.
 It's your own unique message that will set you apart from competing businesses.
 Your goal is for your clients to believe in your brand SO MUCH that they ONLY want to work with you.
 Here are 3 tips to elevate your brand.

 1. Think Long Term

 Don't get me wrong, the brand design process is super fun, and I can see why my clients are often eager to dive right into color palettes, mood boards and logo comps.
 It's creative, collaborative, and the end result is pretty!
 But that's not what it's about at its core.
 A well-defined branding strategy is based on your business goals, your vision, your purpose, your target market / ideal client base, and most importantly how you wish to be perceived by your audience.
 This applies whether you are an attorney, a restaurant owner or an eyebrow specialist.
 (Trust me, I work with all of the above!)
 Before I even begin designing a mood board, I have my clients fill out an in-depth questionnaire about their business and branding goals.
 The answers to this questionnaire are the foundation for their brand strategy, and they are extremely helpful later on in the process.